-As of December 31, 2019 and 2018, 80% and 79%, respectively, of the fair value of the available-for-sale portfolio were invested in residential mortgage-backed securities issued by U.S. government agencies.
+As of December 31, 2020 and 2019, 86% and 80%, respectively, of the fair value of the available-for-sale portfolio were invested in residential mortgage-backed securities issued by U.S. government agencies.
 These securities have the implicit backing of the U.S. government and the Company expects to receive full par value upon maturity or pay-down, as well as all interest payments.

-Gains and Losses - For the years ended December 31, 2019 and 2018, the Company had nominal net realized gains or losses.
-As of December 31, 2019 and 2018, net unrealized gains, net of tax of \$1.6 million and \$1.9 million, respectively, were included in the Consolidated Balance Sheets in "Accumulated other comprehensive loss."
-The Company had nominal unrealized losses in its available-for-sale portfolio as of December 31, 2019 and 2018.
+Gains and Losses - For the years ended December 31, 2020 and 2019, the Company had no realized gains or losses.
+As of December 31, 2020 and 2019, net unrealized gains, net of tax of \$1.2 million and \$1.6 million, respectively, were included in the Consolidated Balance Sheets within "Accumulated other comprehensive loss."